ChadwickCSP/Snowman/WrittenResponse/README.md

 Condition(s) tested by the first call:

 **TODO: Complete this section**
+When I pass in 9, I am testing that the code will produce an error if I do not pass a letter.

 Condition(s) tested by the second call:

 **TODO: Complete this section**
+When I pass in h, I am testing that the code will count the number of h in the word.

 ### 3d iii.

 Result of the first call:

 **TODO: Complete this section**
+The result is an error.

 Result of the second call:

 **TODO: Complete this section**
+Assume the word is hello.
+The result is 1.